 A Few Things You Need To Consider Before Buying A Sewing Machine

 The type of machine you buy should depend on the type of sewing projects that you undertake.
-Even though most of the sewing machines performs the basic function of sewing, there are certain additional features which you should consider.
-There are embroidery machines, machines with quilting features, those with option for stretch stitches and some even have specialty feet.
+Even though most sewing machines perform the basic function of sewing, there are certain additional features that you should consider.
+There are embroidery machines, machines with quilting features, those with options for stretch stitches and some even have specialty feet.
 Consider if you want to go with a basic model as you are likely to outgrow it once you start doing new projects.
 Get a machine you can grow into as your skills grow.

 Sewing machines made of plastic tend to be cheaper and may not provide sewing precision or durability over the years.
 Metal frames and construction is usually a better choice.